abtison1127/College-Admin-Manager/README.md

 # College-Admin-Manager
-A simple college management system written in Python3 that uses a database in MySQL.
+A simple college admin login console that gives different privileges based on who is logs in.
+Admin can register and delete new users that updates a database in MySQL.